 Dr. Helga Schmid

-Helga has a background as a communication designer, holding a postgraduate degree from the University of Applied Sciences in Augsburg, Germany, a Master degree in the MFA Design Programme Designer as Author at the School of Visual Arts in New York, as well as a practice-led PhD in Design Interactions and Visual Communication from the Royal College of Art.
+Helga has a background as a communication and interaction designer, holding a postgraduate degree from the University of Applied Sciences in Augsburg, a Master’s degree from the School of Visual Arts in New York, and a PhD from the Royal College of Art.

-View the BA (Hons) Interaction Design Arts course page.
+View the BA (Hons) Graphic and Media Design course page.